Arch: Pointed

 A pointed arch consists of two ("two-centred arch") or more circle segments culminating in a point at the top.
-It originated in the Islamic architecture (there are other opinions, cf. Warren 1991), arrived in Europe in the second half of the 11th century (Cluny Abbey) and later became prominent in the Gothic architecture.
+Early examples occur at Qasr Ibn Wardan in Syria (AD 561–564), and the form subsequently became widespread in Islamic architecture.
+It was used in Western Europe in the second half of the 11th century, including at Monte Cassino and Cluny Abbey, and later became prominent in Gothic architecture.

 The advantages of a pointed arch over a semicircular one are flexible ratio of span to rise and lower horizontal reaction at the base.
 This innovation allowed for taller and more closely spaced openings, which are typical of Gothic architecture.

 Equilateral arch is the most common form of the pointed arch, with the centers of two circles forming the intrados coinciding with the springing points of the opposite segment.
 Together with the apex point, they form an equilateral triangle, thus the name.
 If the centers of circles are farther apart, the arch becomes a narrower and sharper lancet arch that appeared in France in the Early Gothic architecture (Saint-Denis Abbey) and became prominent in England in the late 12th and early 13th centuries (Salisbury Cathedral).
 If the centers are closer to another, the result is a wider blunt arch.

 The intrados of the cusped arch (also known as multifoil arch, polyfoil arch, polylobed arch, and scalloped arch) includes several independent circle segments in a scalloped arrangement.
 These primarily decorative arches are common in Islamic architecture and Northern European Late Gothic, can be found in Romanesque architecture.
 A similar trefoil arch includes only three segments and sometimes has a rounded, not pointed, top.
 Common in Islamic architecture and Romanesque buildings influenced by it, it later became popular in the decorative motifs of the Late Gothic designs of Northern Europe.